Transforming Negativity Bias into Positivity Bias

 7. Practice gratitude and ways to nourish your heart and soul.
 Do this 20,000 times a day (yes, that’s a bit hyperbolic, but it does make the point that we need so much support to shift the tendency.)

 As we create the structure inside us to organize our inner and outer worlds we find we need more – we need to shift into a Positivity Bias.
-It’s what we do, experientially, in the live workshops (Portland, Maine; Cork, Ireland).
+It’s what we do, experientially, in live workshops.

-Either way, it’s consistent practice that creates change helping us to become Velco for positive experiences instead of the other way around.
+Either way, it’s consistent practice that creates change helping us to become Velcro for positive experiences instead of the other way around.